swilliams11/edgemicro-decorator/README.md

 https://github.com/cloudfoundry/diego-release/tree/develop/examples/bosh-lite

 #### Postgres
 Step 7 in the above link prompts you to select between MySQL and Postgres.
 I tried the MySQL option but that generated an error so I decided to use the Postgres option instead.
 Need to go back and determine why this option did not work.
-I think it might require the use of another Github.
+I think it might require the use of another Github repository to install the MySQL service within CF.

 ## 5. Add Routes